gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

-# Introduction

-This document updates an Internet Best Current Practices for the Internet Community, and requests discussion and suggestions for improvements.
-Distribution of this memo is unlimited.

-# IETF Trust Restructuring

-The IETF Trust was a trust established in 2005 under the laws of the Commonwealth of Viginia, USA, in order to holds and adminster intellectual property rights for the benefit of the IETF.

-In 2023 after a community consultstion, the IETF Trustees decided to restructured the IETF Trust into a Delaware corporation which would take over from the IETF Trust and continue to provide the same function as the IETF Trust had since 2005.

-# IETF Intellectual Property Management Corporation

-The IETF Intellectual Property Management Corporation (IPMC) is a Delaware not for profit corporation incorporated in December 2023 and is the successor organization to the IETF Trust.

-The IETF Trust transfered all of its assets including the copyrights mentioned in RFC5378 and its predessors and all other rights granted to the IETF Trust at the end of 2024.

-The IPMC is the legal entity backing the IETF Intellectual Property Management role for the IETF and replaces the role of the IETF Trust mentioned in {{!RFC5378}}

-## IETF Trustees

-IETF Trustees as described in various IETF documents, including {{!RFC5377}} are now the corporate board directors of the IPMC.
-All references of IETF Trustees in IETF documents are understood to refer to the IPMC board of directors.

-# IETF Intellectual Property Management (IPM)

-In prior versions of the IETF\'s intellectual property rights process descriptions the term IETF Trust mean was overloaded to refer to both the Virginia trust and the role that the IETF Trust and Trustees played in the IETF\'s IPR processes.
-The new term IPM for Intellectual Property Management is now being introduced as a replacement for when the IETF Trust term is used in processes descriptions.

-# Changes from RFC5378

-This document replaces mentions of the Virginia IETF Trust with the IPMC or IETF Intellectual Property Management Corporation.
-This document also replaces mentions of the IETF Trust role with IPM or Intellectual Property Management.

-The rights detailed in {{!RFC5378}} have not been changed in this document, they are reproduced here to simply reading.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-in 6
-.ti 3
 a.
 "Contribution": any submission to the IETF intended by the Contributor for publication as all or part of an Internet-Draft or RFC (except for RFC Editor Contributions described in Section 4 below) and